verilog-meetup/verilog-hackathon-education-kit-manual/manual.md

 > [!NOTE]🚧- Anyone can work on this...
 It probably should link to an overview presentation

 ## Introduction To Kit Hardware
 ### Gowin FPGA Board - Tang-Nano Introduction

 #### 🛠️ LAB Activity: Install of the Gowin Tang-Nano FPGA tools - Installation & Build Steps
 > [!NOTE]🚧- ❎- STEAM Clown will update this later
 In this 🛠️ Lab Activity, you are going to install the Gowan Tang-Nano FPGA tools.
 You will verify that the installation is correct and ready to run the subsequent Verilog Labs.

-### Gowin FPGA Board - Tang-Nano Setup & Hardware Connections
+#### 🛠️ LAB Activity: Gowin FPGA Board - Tang-Nano Setup & Hardware Connections
-> [!NOTE]🚧- This section will show the connection of all the hardware, GPIO board, Display, Utrasonie, etc...
+> [!NOTE]🚧- This section will show the connection of just the FPGA Board & GPIO board

+#### 🛠️ LAB Activity: Hello World - Blinking An LED
+> [!NOTE]🚧- This section will show the working design, running the scripts, and seeing that the hardware works, proving that your systems is working.

 ---
 ## Verilog Labs